zadvajr/w3s_mysql_tutorials/intro_mysql.md

 - A server-side scripting language, like PHP
 - To use SQL to get the data you want
 - To use HTML / CSS to style the page

+## What is RDBMS?

+RDBMS stands for Relational Database Management System.

+RDBMS is a program used to maintain a relational database.

+RDBMS is the basis for all modern database systems such as MySQL, Microsoft SQL Server, Oracle, and Microsoft Access.

+RDBMS uses SQL queries to access the data in the database.